-ARRL Field Day for 2021 is June 26-27, 2021.
+ARRL Field Day for 2021 was June 26-27, 2021.
 This is the largest on-air amateur radio event in North America.
-Members of our club and the Baltimore Radio Amateur Television Society (BRATS) were hosted in 2018 and 2019 at a facility made available by Steve KA3ZMN who provided a first-rate operating environment for a multiple transmitter activity, complete with generator power, an impressive selection of antennas, and great food.
+Members of our club and the Baltimore Radio Amateur Television Society (BRATS) were hosted in 2018, 2019, and 2021 at a facility made available by Steve KA3ZMN who provided a first-rate operating environment for a multiple transmitter activity, complete with generator power, an impressive selection of antennas, and great food.
 A big thank you to Steve for his tremendous effort in making these events so effective and enjoyable for the two clubs.
-With guidance from the ARRL, the 2020 event particularly promoted covid-19 safety by emphasis on home emergency powered stations; typically run by single operators.
-Group gatherings were more of a challenge, please join in for 2021.
+The 2022 event will again be the fourth full weekend of June.

 We proudly use DXLab Suite for general (master) logging, rig-control, QSLing, and operating.
 N1MM and N3FJP software are used for various contests.